-Stockholders have approved the the Ensign and Subsidiary Equity Plans, which provide for the granting of equity-based compensation.
-Under the Plans, stock-based payment awards, including employee stock options and restricted stock awards, are issued based on estimated fair value.
-The following disclosures represent share-based compensation expense relating to the Plans, including awards to employees of the Company's subsidiaries and an allocation of costs from employees in the Service Center.
-Total share-based compensation expense for all of the Plans for the three and nine months ended September 30, 2019 and 2018
+Under the Ensign Plans and the Pennant Plans, stock-based payment awards, including employee stock options, restricted stock awards ("RSA"), and restricted stock units ("RSU" and together with RSA, "Restricted Stock") are issued based on estimated fair value.
+The following disclosures represent share-based compensation expense relating to employees of the Company's subsidiaries and non-employee directors who have awards under the Ensign and Pennant Plans.

+Total share-based compensation expense for all Plans for the three and nine months ended September 30, 2021 and 2020 was: